Sima-Ranjbari/Road-Hawk/README.md

 **Project for IBM AI Hackathon 2025 using WatsonX**

-A web application for reporting and analyzing road damage in Michigan using AI-powered image analysis via IBM WatsonX's `llama-3-2-90b-vision-instruct` model.
+A web application for reporting and analyzing road damage in Michigan using AI-powered image analysis via IBM WatsonX.ai

 ## 🎯 Overview